tprrt/meta-exiguous/README.rst

 - [exiguous] usbhost usbutils usbgadget
 - [exiguous] Add openssh to BACKFILL CONSIDERED... ?
 - [exiguous] Try to enable Exiguous on initramfs-kexecboot-klibc-image

-- [heart] Add the list of sensors

-- [script] Add all machines of tupi, ergo and heart layers
-- [script] Enable SAMA5D3 Xplained  to AVAILABLE_TARGETS
-- [script] Enable SABRE Lite Design to AVAILABLE_TARGETS
 - [script] Add a target to build all available target
 - [script] Add a target to run oe-selftest
 - [script] Add a target to update combination layer